UsmanIjaz/Flying_Car_Control_Project/README.md

  ```
  - Tune `kpPQR` to `= 92, 92` in `QuadControlParams.txt` to get the vehicle to stop spinning quickly but not overshoot

 I can see the rotation of the vehicle about roll (omega.x) get controlled to 0 while other rates remain zero.
-Note that the vehicle will keep flying off quite quickly, since the angle is not yet being controlled back to 0.
-Also note that some overshoot will happen due to motor dynamics!.

 2. Implement roll / pitch control
 We won't be worrying about yaw just yet.